List of Bewitched characters: Darrin Stephens

 Darrin Stephens, son of Frank and Phyllis Stephens, (originally Dick York, seasons 1–5; later Dick Sargent, seasons 6–8) is a mortal married to Samantha.
 He did not know she was a witch until she told him after they got married, and tries to dissuade her from using witchcraft as much as possible, preferring to live an ordinary, mortal life.
 He works as a Vice President/Account Executive at the McMann & Tate Advertising agency.
 Dick York was unable to continue his role as Darrin because of a severe back condition, the result of an accident during the filming of They Came to Cordura in 1959.
 Starting during the third season, York's disability caused ongoing shooting delays and script rewrites.
-After collapsing while filming the episode Daddy Does His Thing and being rushed to the hospital in January 1969, York left the show.
+After collapsing while filming the episode "Daddy Does His Thing" and being rushed to the hospital in January 1969, York left the show.
 Dick Sargent was cast for the role that same month, and went on to play Darrin in the sixth through eighth seasons.

 Endora

 Endora (Agnes Moorehead) is Samantha's mother and Darrin's chief antagonist in the series.
+Though the credit "And Agnes Moorehead as Endora" appears in the opening credits of every episode, the character typically only appears in about half to two-thirds of the episodes of any given season.

-Like all witches, she never reveals her surname, indicating to Darrin that he would be unable to pronounce it.
-However the name she uses may be related to the Biblical Witch of Endor.
+Like all witches, Endora never reveals her surname, indicating to Darrin that he would be unable to pronounce it.
+However, the name she uses might be related to the Biblical Witch of Endor.
 Endora finds mortals dull and disapproves of Darrin, as do many of Samantha's relatives.
 Endora refuses even to speak Darrin's name correctly, alternately calling him "Derwood", "What's-his-name", "Darwin", "Dum-Dum", etc., all much to his annoyance.
 She refers to him as "Darrin" only eight times during the entire series.
 Endora's ploys to provoke a breakup always fail, as Samantha's and Darrin's love overcomes every obstacle.
 Even though Endora casts countless farcical spells on Darrin, she never attempts to destroy him outright.
 During the first season, Endora threatens her warlock husband Maurice, after he destroys Darrin, saying that she will not have a human being on her conscience.
-It was one of the few times when Endora went out of her way to protect Darrin from Maurice (see episode 1–10).
+It was one of the few times when Endora went out of her way to protect Darrin from Maurice (see episode 1.10).
 Endora once let Maurice kiss her.
 But when she realizes that, after he has kissed her and disappeared, she has contracted an illness which leaves her unable to use her powers, she is furious—until Maurice returns to gives her an antidote, and take her to "the place we used to go to on the Milky Way" to have dinner.
 As the series continued, Endora and Maurice's hostility to Darrin mellows to a grudging tolerance.